UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To determine if a free nights energy plan will save you money, you must calculate if shifting at least half your usage to off-peak hours lowers your total bill compared to a fixed-rate plan.

-How to Read the Electricity Facts Label (EFL) for Easy-to-Miss Fees
+How to Read the Electricity Facts Label for Hidden Fees

 Infographic showing key sections to check on an Electricity Facts Label for hidden fees.